SolaceProducts/pubsubplus-kubernetes-quickstart/README.md

 # END: internal use
 ```

+By default this method has installed the Operator in the `operators` namespace.

 #### b) Direct Option

-Apply this manifest to setup the Operator in the `pubsubplus-operator-system` namespace:
+Following steps will directly install the Operator:

 ```bash
 # BEGIN: For internal use only, DELETE when publishing